Qiskit/qiskit-aer/CONTRIBUTING.md

 **Advanced options**

-As `Aer` is meant to be executed in many configurations and platforms, there is a complex underlaying build system that offers a lot of options you can tune by setting some parameters.
+As `Aer` is meant to be executed in many configurations and platforms, there is a complex underlying build system that offers a lot of options you can tune by setting some parameters.

 We are using [*scikit-build*](https://scikit-build.readthedocs.io/en/latest/index.html) as a substitute for *setuptools*.
 This is basically the glue between *setuptools* and *CMake*, so there are various